Assistant Professor — Ph.D., 2006, History, Yale University

 - E-mail: firstname.lastname@example.org

 Ruramisai Charumbira is an assistant professor in the Department of History; and a Faculty Affiliate in the Department of African and African Diaspora Studies, the Center for Women's and Gender Studies, the Center for European Studies, and the Rapoport Center for Human Rights and Justice.
-She researches and teaches on African and Global History with a specilization on historical memory; comparative women's and gender history; Europeans in Africa, and ethno-archaeology.
-Her book Imagining a Nation will be out in 2015 (Series: Reconsiderations in Southern African History, Series Editor: Richard Elphick.
-University of Virginia Press).
+She researches and teaches on African and Global History with a specilizations in: historical memory; comparative women's and gender history; empire and globalization, and ethno-archaeology.
+Her book Imagining a Nation is out in 2015: http://books.upress.virginia.edu/title/4842